-7.1 Assessing the Mode of Study
+7.1.
+Assessing the Mode of Study

 The NCA recognizes that the practice of law is an interpersonal endeavour.
 Problems are solved through interactions with other individuals, requiring an understanding of how to effectively communicate with people in person.
-This section outlines how the NCA assesses the mode of study for Courses delivered along a spectrum of interaction from In-person Instruction, to Interactive Online Instruction as described in subsection 7.2, to Distance Learning as described in subsection 7.3.
+This section outlines how the NCA assesses the mode of study for Courses delivered along a spectrum of interaction, from In-person Instruction to Interactive Online Instruction as described in subsection 7.2, to Distance Learning as described in subsection 7.3.

-7.2 Interactive Learning Requirement
+7.2.
+Interactive Learning Requirement

-The National Requirement requires that two-thirds (or two (2) out of three (3) years) of an Applicant's law degree must have been obtained through In-person Instruction or instruction involving direct interaction between instructor and students in an Approved Law Program.
+The National Requirement requires that two-thirds (or two (2) out of three (3) Years) of an Applicant's Qualifying Law Degree must have been obtained through In-person Instruction or instruction involving direct interaction between instructor and students.